man-of-sbk/JS-ydkJS-acquired-knowledge/types-n-grammar/index.md

 c + d; // 42
 ```

-What's different that causes `"420"` vs `42`?
-It's a common misconception that the difference is whether one or both of the operands is a `string`, as that means `+` will assume `string` concatenation.
+* It's a common misconception that the difference is whether one or both of the operands is a `string`, as that means `+` will assume `string` concatenation.
 While that's partially true, it's more complicated than that.

-Consider:

 ```js
 var a = [1,2];